openvinotoolkit/model_server/docs/python_support/python_support.md

 make docker_build MEDIAPIPE_DISABLE=0 PYTHON_DISABLE=0 OV_USE_BINARY=1 RUN_TESTS=0
 cd ..
 ```
-Resulting Docker image can be extended with additional layers just as the public one.
+The resulting Docker image can be extended with additional layers, just as we show above with the pre-built image.

 ## Python Servable

-When deploying Python servable, Model Server expects Python file with an `OvmsPythonModel` class implemented:
+When deploying a Python servable, the Model Server expects a Python file with an `OvmsPythonModel` class implemented:

 ```python
 class OvmsPythonModel: